Skip to main content

 Popular posts from this blog

-As British Citizen do i need Visa USA ?
 Entry requirements The information on this page covers the most common types of travel and reflects the UK government’s understanding of the rules currently in place.
 Unless otherwise stated, this information is for travellers using a full ‘British Citizen’ passport.
 The authorities in the country or territory you’re travelling to are responsible for setting and enforcing the rules for entry.
 If you’re unclear about any aspect of the entry requirements, or you need further reassurance, you’ll need to contact the embassy, high commission or consulate of the country or territory you’re travelling to.
 You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.
-You’ll need prior authorisation to enter the United States using a British passport, either through a visa, a Permanent Resident Card, or the Visa Waiver Progr...
+Visas British nationals normally need a visa to enter mainland China, including Hainan Island, but not Hong Kong or Macao.
+With effect from 1 November 2018, all visa applicants aged between 14 and 70 inclus...

 As British Citizen , Do I Need Visa Malaysia ?